On coordinatization of mathematics: Introduction

 The proposed idea goes beyond the standard mathematical logic which deals with constructions of systems of axioms, correct statements, syntactic and language problems, expressive power problems of axiom and inference systems.
 The proposed research program also goes beyond programs such as Hilbert's program and the recent ``QED manifesto'' program because of its focus on implications and models of theories.
 Our idea can be roughly compared to introducing Cartesian coordinates - assigning implications directions and lengths whereas the standard classical logic is interested mainly in premises and conclusions.
 For the same reason it goes beyond the computational mathematical logic (e.g. automated theorem proving) which deals with computerized proving or disproving statements in a given formal language.
 Programs for creation of computerized data systems of mathematical knowledge have not been completely successful because they did not focus on implications.
 Our proposed program may have links to proof complexity theory.
 Our idea may also provide new examples and cases of study for the category theory.

 Such models would allow to increase the speed and improve the quality of progress of a given mathematical theory, improve understanding of various theories, compare different theories and improve understanding of their relations, measure and quantify mathematical results such as theorems and lemmas, classify mathematical theories up to isomorphism in a right sense, consider and interpret maps between mathematical theories.
+It would enable mathematicians counteract the specialization drive and digest bigger amounts of information.
 This research proposal is related to the lesser-known $24$th Hilbert's problem - find the simplest proof of a given statement, compare different proofs, design criterions for simplicity and rigor etc., see Thiele (2003).
+Finding mathematical models of proofs should be considered the main unsolved problem in mathematics nowadays containing the $24$th Hilbert's problem as a subproblem.

 These models may also provide new research questions about the object $\alpha$ or stimulate development of new mathematical objects for the described modelling purposes.
 Different models may be initiated by different areas of mathematics, these different models may formalize and extract specific research experiences.
 They may provide one more abstraction step in human thinking - allow to make logical implications without focusing on semantic content of premises and conclusions.
 From the computational point of view it may allow to substitute logical implication making by computations.
 The coordinatization should be essentially unique.
 It would be considered as a technique for reducing complexity and creativity needed for work in an area, i.e. the mathematical research, to a minimal admissible level.
 It can also lead to generalizations of the implication concept.